department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 - Military experience
 - Thoughts about what you need help with

-Then, they'll write up an asssessment that will help you, your family caregiver or other support person, and your VA health care team make plans to get you the treatment and support you need.
+Then they'll write up an asssessment that will help you, your family caregiver or other support person, and your VA health care team make plans to get you the treatment and support you need.

 **Note:** You can meet with a social worker by yourself, or you can bring your family caregiver or other support person with you if you'd like.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="Disagree-with-social-worker">What if I don't agree with the social worker's assessment?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="Disagree-with-social-worker">What if I don’t agree with the social worker’s assessment?</button>
 <div id="Disagree-with-social-worker" class="usa-accordion-content">

 That's OK.
 Your social worker is here to help you.
 If you don't agree with their assessment, talk with them and others on your VA health care team about your concerns.
 They'll work together with you to figure out a plan that works.